jishadav/fundmaster/README.md

 For training, basic algorithms like Decision tree, Random forest etc. are tried out.
 Input data set consisted of 10201 samples with 6 features.
-Implementation is done with the help of scikit learn libraries.
+Implementation is done with the help of Scikit-learn libraries.
-Experements can be found in the ```Stock price prediction``` notebook
+Experiments can be found in the ```Stock price prediction``` notebook

 ### 4. Results and future work

 Initially I have used only the previous quarter changes as features.
-A decision tree classfier gave 55.48 % accuracy and  50.68 precison value.
-Precision is important here as in real market we are selecting the postive cases only and the number of true cases should be maximised.
+A decision tree classifier gave 55.48 % accuracy and  50.68 precision value.
+Precision is important here as in real market we are selecting the positive cases only and the number of true cases should be maximised.

 Later I used year over year quarterly changes as my features.
-For the the decision tree classifier produced 56.20 % accuracy and 50.11 precison
+For the decision tree classifier produced 56.20 % accuracy and 50.11 precision

-Then I combined these features and which gave 56.80 % accuracy and 51.25 % precison values
+Then I combined these features and which gave 56.80 % accuracy and 51.25 % precision values

 I know these values are not at all exciting, but getting a 50% accuracy itself is great in stock market and people make money even with that with proper risk money management and profit booking strategies.